Addiction Aftercare in Madison, WI (608) 423-5048

 When it comes to drug and alcohol addiction treatment, many people make the inaccurate assumption that treatment begins and ends with the walk across the threshold of a rehab center.
 However, addiction aftercare is one of the most important aspects of addiction treatment.
-In fact, addiction aftercare can make or break a recovering addict’s chances at maintaining their sobriety following their initial addiction treatment.
-Alcohol Treatment Centers Wisconsin know the importance of addiction aftercare, and have the resources to help patients find the facility they are looking for.
+In fact, addiction aftercare can make or break a recovering addict's chances at maintaining their sobriety following their initial addiction treatment.
+The importance of addiction aftercare in Madison is to have the resources to help patients find the facility they are looking for.
 Call Alcohol Treatment Centers Wisconsin today at (608) 423-5048.

 In the recovery process, aftercare refers to all of the treatments, therapies, skills, strategies, coping mechanisms, and anything else a recovering addict can and should use following their initial addiction treatment to maintain their sobriety and to continue the healing process.
 While a few weeks of treatment in a drug rehab center are a great start, it in no way is sufficient to completely overcome a drug or alcohol addiction.
 As such, aftercare is extremely important.